niallpaterson/mk-js-webapp/README.md

 brew install yarn
 ```

 To run the script you must modify the script's run permissions.
-Navigate to the mk-js-webapp directory and exectue:
+Navigate to the mk-js-webapp directory and execute:

 ```
 chmod -x ./mk-js-webapp.zsh